Isomorphism between Jacobi forms of index $D_{2n+1}$ and elliptic modular forms of level $2$: Introduction

-We remark that similar maps to those in Theorems~\ref{thm:map_J_even} and \ref{thm:map_J_odd} for the case $D_1$ have been obtained in the context of Jacobi forms of matrix index in~\cite{bringmann}.
+We note that maps similar to those in Theorems~\ref{thm:map_J_even} and \ref{thm:map_J_odd} for the case $D_1$ have been obtained in the context of Jacobi forms of matrix index in~\cite{bringmann}.

-The present paper is organized as follows; in Section~\ref{sec:Jacobi_lattice}, definitions of Jacobi forms, modular forms of half-integral weight and Hecke operators are explained.
-In Section~\ref{sec:Ikeda_lift}, through Ikeda lifting and Fourier-Jacobi expansion, we prove Theorem~\ref{thm:J_decom}.
-In Section~\ref{sec:decom}, some basic properties of Jacobi forms of index $D_r$ are explained.
-In Section~\ref{sec:JF_odd_weight}, we show an isomorphism between elliptic modular forms and Jacobi forms of index $D_r$ of odd weight, while we show this isomorphism for Jacobi forms of even weight in Section~\ref{sec:JF_even_weight}.
-In Section~\ref{sec:proof_main_k_1}, we prove Theorems~\ref{thm:main} and \ref{thm:k_1}.
-In Section~\ref{sec:Fourier_coeff_Jacobi_Eisenstein}, an explicit formula of Fourier coefficient of Jacobi-Eisenstein series in $J_{k,D_r}$ is given and a proof of Theorem~\ref{thm:E_3_2_8} is given.
-In Section~\ref{sec:S_d_0}, Theorems~\ref{thm:map_J_even} and \ref{thm:map_J_odd} are proved.
+The present paper is organized as follows: In Section~\ref{sec:Jacobi_lattice}, we review the definitions of Jacobi forms, modular forms of half-integral weight, and Hecke operators.
+In Section~\ref{sec:Ikeda_lift}, we prove Theorem~\ref{thm:J_decom} by means of the Ikeda lift and Fourier--Jacobi expansions.
+Section~\ref{sec:decom} is devoted to describing some basic properties of Jacobi forms of index $D_r$.
+In Sections~\ref{sec:JF_odd_weight} and \ref{sec:JF_even_weight}, we establish the isomorphisms between elliptic modular forms and Jacobi forms of index $D_r$ of odd and even weights, respectively.
+In Section~\ref{sec:proof_main_k_1}, we provide the proofs of Theorems~\ref{thm:main} and \ref{thm:k_1}.
+Section~\ref{sec:Fourier_coeff_Jacobi_Eisenstein} presents an explicit formula for the Fourier coefficient of Jacobi--Eisenstein series in $J_{k,D_r}$ and gives the proof of Theorem~\ref{thm:E_3_2_8}.
+Finally, Theorems~\ref{thm:map_J_even} and \ref{thm:map_J_odd} are proved in Section~\ref{sec:S_d_0}.

 \textbf{Acknowledgements: } the author would like to express his sincere thanks to Tomoyoshi Ibukiyama, Nils-Peter Skoruppa and Haigang Zhou for their valuable comments.
+This manuscript was prepared with the assistance of Gemini to improve linguistic readability after its initial drafting.
 This work is partially supported by JSPS KAKENHI Grant Number JP19K03419.